elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 gk3-cloudnativeautopilot-nap-1ei06cgr-897ebe30-565t   Ready    <none>   6m48s   v1.25.3-gke.800
 ```

-1. Install Kubernetes Integration in your Elastic Cloud
+6. **Step 6: Install Kubernetes Integration in your Elastic Cloud**

 The Kubenretes Integration is an additional package to be installed in your Elastic Cloud setup and will give us better user experience for Kubenrtes Observability installing aditonal assets in our Elastic stack.